 Headaches are nasty and convey one feeling above all: powerlessness.
 We feel at our mercy and know what to do with ourselves.
 As with any illness, it helps to look for the cause and to understand how our body works in its entirety.

-All points running along the head and neck are Yang points.
-It is therefore worthwhile at this point to make a small digression on the subject of life energy - also called Qi.
+All points that run along the head and neck are Yang points.
+It is therefore worth making a small digression at this point on the subject of vital energy - also known as Qi.

 What Yin & Yang has to do with nasty headaches

-Each of you has probably seen the Yin & Yang symbol.
+Each of you has probably seen the Yin & Yang symbol before.
 It symbolizes the two opposing forces of the universe that are interdependent.
-One exists only with the help of the other.
-Thus, the day can only exist because the night occurs and vice versa.
+One only exists with the help of the other.
+Day can only exist because night comes and vice versa.

-Yin is attributed with feminine qualities, while yang is afflicted with masculine qualities.
-Nothing in this world is either exclusively yin or yang, everything is a mixture of both - just as we humans are.
+Yin is ascribed feminine qualities, while yang is associated with masculine qualities.
+Nothing in this world is either exclusively yin or yang, everything is a mixture of both - just like us humans.

 Physical health is seen as a unified balance of the two yin and yang forces in the body.
-Each of us needs more of one part than the other from time to time.
+Every one of us needs more of one part than the other from time to time.

-For example, if we have to work through the night, then we need to activate the Yang energy that will help us through this task.
-So each person must feel for themselves what energy they need right now and take it.
+For example, if we have to work through the night, we need to activate the Yang energy to help us through this task.
+So everyone needs to feel for themselves what energy they need and take it.
 This will make your body feel healthier.
-Unfortunately this is not so easy nowadays, every day many people go beyond their individual limits and regularly force themselves to do things that they feel do not feel good.
+Unfortunately, this is not so easy nowadays, many people go beyond their individual limits every day and regularly force themselves to do things that they feel are not good for them.

-Acupressure can help you with the help of the respective acupressure points to bring your Yin & Yang in balance and to let your Qi, your life energy, bubble again.
-This could also positively influence your headaches and give you more well-being.
+Acupressure can help you to harmonize your yin and yang with the help of the respective acupressure points and let your qi, your life energy, flow again.
+This could also have a positive effect on your headaches and give you a greater sense of well-being.

 Let's get to the DIY part: the most important acupressure points for headaches